 It’s difficult to lure back the businesses necessary to address such problems short of a broader revitalization effort, said Arabella Martinez, former CEO of the Unity Council, who is widely credited as instrumental in Fruitvale’s resurgence.

 The 15-year running effort there started with crime watches, park improvement projects, neighborhood clean-up efforts and facade and street improvements.
 Before they could lure back the businesses residents needed, they had to counter the perception of Fruitvale as a dilapidated and crime-ridden district, Martinez said.

-"Our work with merchants, work with the city, work with parks and work with the Police Department, all these things really changed the physical, the economic and the social dynamics of the neighborhood, " she said.
+"Our work with merchants, work with the city, work with parks and work with the Police Department, all these things really changed the physical, the economic and the social dynamics of the neighborhood,

 James Temple is a staff writer for the Contra Costa Times.
 Reach him at 925-977-8534 or

 For more information on housing, including affordable housing, equity-stripping scams, housing discrimination or reverse mortgages, contact ECHO Housing at (510) 581-9380, Housing Rights Inc. at 510-261-2298 and the Housing Authority of Contra Costa County at (925) 957-8000.

 For legal help, contact the Contra Costa Senior Legal Services at (510) 374-3712 or (925) 706-4852, the Law Center in Walnut Creek at 866-543-8017 or the John F. Kennedy Elder Law Clinic at (800) 696-5358.